egr95/R-codacore/README.md

 3. Tensorflow and Keras:

-Note that CoDaCoRe requires a working installation of Tensorflow.
+Note that CoDaCoRe requires a working installation of [TensorFlow](https://tensorflow.rstudio.com/).
 If you do not have Tensorflow previously installed, when you run ```codacore()``` for the first time you will likely encounter an error message of the form:
 ```r
 > codacore(x, y)